 fields including city hall, schools, higher education, cops, courts,

 The stories ranged from breaking news coverage and

-in-depth news stories to reporting on events at meetings and personality
+in-depth news stories to reporting on school and government meetings

 Here is a selection of my work: